cloudnativenow/heracles-docs/docs/hla-workshop-user-guide.md

 # Introduction

-This document provides prescriptive guidance for generating Chaos in the HLA Workshop environment to simulate anomalies in the (a) application (b) database and (c) infrastructure tiers of the architecture.
+This document provides prescriptive guidance for generating Chaos in the HLA Workshop environment to simulate anomalies in the Pet Clinic application.

 ![Figure 1](workshop-chaos-architecture.png)